 The Temple History

-Before the Rana Ujeshwori Temple ( Bhagwoti Temple) was built in the present shape, there stood a small temple with the stone image of Mahishasurmardini placed inside.
+Before constructing the Rana Ujeshwori Temple (Bhagwoti Temple) in its current form, people built a small temple with the stone image of Mahishasurmardini inside.
 Mahishasurmardini is one of the names given to the Goddess Durga after she killed Mahishasur, the demon in the form of a buffalo.

 As vowed, Colonel Ujir Simgh Thapa rebuilt the 3 tiered Temple in bigger size with a pinnacle.
 He placed the old stone image of the Goddess inside the Garva and installed the 18 armed metal image of Mahishamardini made of 8 different metals ingredient.
 He inaugurated the chariot procession of Goddess Bhagwoti on Monday, 19th Ashad 1877 B.S. on the day of Krishnanawami.
 Since then this Temple has become famous with the name Rana Ujeshwori Bhagwoti.